 Dogs and cats are required to be under restraint when off the owner’s property.
 Leashes are required to be under six feet in length.
 There are some exceptions to the leash requirement, including an exceptions dogs at a dog park and registered outdoor cats.
 Please familiarize yourself with these requirements.
 (Section 915 of the City Code covers animal control.
 Section 105 offers definitions related to animal control as well as other areas.)

 The animal ordinance also addresses various nuisances involving animals, including barking and damage caused by pets running loose.
 City ordinance requires dog owners walking their pet off their property to be responsible for picking up any feces and carrying the necessary equipment to do so.

-The Plymouth Police Department is very concerned with issues involving animal bites.
+The Plymouth Public Safety Department is very concerned with issues involving animal bites.
 The City Code outlines procedures for declarations of dangerous dogs and potentially dangerous dogs.
 Please call 9-1-1, if you are involved in or witness a bite situation.

 Wild or Farm Animals as Pets